cmvandrevala/more-than-equations/content/Computer Science/In-Class Activities/ASCII Plot - Part 2.md

 ## 🎯 Problem Statement

-The goal of this activity is to expand on the code written in [[ascii-plot-part-1 | ASCII Plot: Part 1]].
+The goal of this activity is to expand on the code written in [[ASCII Plot - Part 1| ASCII Plot: Part 1]].
 Now, we are going to handle the situation where we want to plot points along the x and y axes.

 ## ✅ Acceptance Criteria